What Is a Timeshare and How Does It Work?

 Maintenance Fees

-Upfront costs are typically the highest lump sum cost to timeshare owners.
+Upfront costs are typically a lump-sum cost for timeshare owners.
 However, you will likely also be obligated to pay monthly or annual maintenance fees.
+Timeshare maintenance fees cover the costs of maintaining and repairing a resort.
+As with a condominium or townhome, the fees collected help maintain the property and its grounds.

 image of timeshare vacation site